-Nonresident Senior Fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace (former Deputy National Security Advisor for Defense Policy); Head of the Bureau of International Security and Arms Control, Israeli Ministry of Defense); Ph.D.
+Non-resident Senior Fellow of the Nuclear Policy Program at the Carnegie Endowment for International Peace (former Deputy National Security Advisor for Defense Policy; Head of the Bureau of International Security and Arms Control, Ministry of Defense of Israel); Ph.D.
 (Israel)

 Ariel (Eli) Levite is a nonresident senior associate in the Nuclear Policy Program at the Carnegie Endowment.

 Prior to joining the Carnegie Endowment, Levite was the Principal Deputy Director General for Policy at the Israeli Atomic Energy Commission from 2002 to 2007.
 Levite also served as the deputy national security advisor for defense policy and was head of the Bureau of International Security and Arms Control in the Israeli Ministry of Defense.

 In September 2000, Levite took a two year sabbatical from the Israeli civil service to work as a visiting fellow and project co-leader of the “Discriminate Force” Project as the Center for International Security and Cooperation (CISAC) at Stanford University.

 Before his government service, Levite worked for five years as a senior research associate and head of the project on Israeli security at the Jaffee Center for Strategic Studies at Tel Aviv University.
 Levite has taught courses on security studies and political science at Tel Aviv University, Cornell University, and the University of California, Davis.

 Dr. Levite is a member of the International Advisory Council of the International Luxembourg Forum on Preventing Nuclear Catastrophe.